marnix/zig-stm32f3discovery-play/INFO.md

 # Gyroscope

-It has an I3G4250D, which is a
+This MCU has an I3G4250D, which is a
 "3-axis gyroscope for industrial applications, digital output, extended operating temperature range".